pythonwithalex/mynotes/Javascript/useful_control_structures.md

 #### For each

-**don't bother using for each, it's not supported in major browsers, nor is it supported in node.js**
+Don't bother using for each, it's not supported in major browsers, nor is it supported in node.js.